ressy/example-igdiscover/README.md

 > IgDiscover.
 The D and J files are copies of the original starting database;
 > they are not updated by IgDiscover.

 They're not?
-Looks to me like we get some new entries in the D and J files.
+Looks to me like we get a new entry in the J file.
+D is identical to the input file after accounting for duplicates.